 Related Posts

-Note: this article and the images on it have been added to the key AVFMS article “The Face of Misandry in Academia: a Collection of Banners, Posters, and Other Visual Aids.”
+Note: this article and the images on it have been added to the key article “The Face of Misandry in Academia: a Collection of Banners, Posters, and Other Visual Aids.”

-And today we see history repeat itself.
 In 1990 a bunch of Feminists at Brown University wrote a “rape list” of men they accused of sexual assault on the bathroom stalls of the women’s restrooms on campus.
 And now in 2014 – a full twenty four years later – so-called “sex-assault victim advocates” (who have left all the telltale signs of being Feminists themselves) are doing the same thing at Columbia University, as you can see in the picture above.

 According to The Columbian Lion: